Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-12/day-2/lecture-materials/intro-to-spas-and-reactjs.md

 [React's official tutorial](https://reactjs.org/tutorial/tutorial.html) assumes no existing React knowledge and is therefore a great place to get your feet wet.

 Note that the tutorial has two different setup options.
-Please use the [starter code for Option 1](https://codepen.io/gaearon/pen/oWWQNa?editors=0010).

-After opening the starter code (a CodePen), start the tutorial [here](https://reactjs.org/tutorial/tutorial.html#inspecting-the-starter-code).
+Please complete [Option 2](https://reactjs.org/tutorial/tutorial.html).

 This lab is not a deliverable.